Mobile-Optimized Web Experience Drives 30% More Sales & Conversions

 The $300 million button story comes to my mind here, the story of a poorly designed button costing Amazon millions of dollars.
 Its users were unable to checkout seamlessly; they were prompted to log-in or register to complete their purchase.
 This entire process was hindering users from checking out faster.
 Web designers made the mistake of assuming that returning users would have this information at hand, and the new users would not mind signing up as they’d probably come back.

 You cannot afford to make assumptions about user behavior.
 It is essential to understand your customers’ needs, study their behavior and get actionable insights from those observations.
 The best way to do so is by performing usability testing and visual regression testing daily.
-See your website through your customers’ eyes, make it a part of your process, use tools like LT Browser, tweak it as and when needed!
+See your website through your customers’ eyes, make it a part of your process, use browser for developers like LT Browser, tweak it as and when needed!

 Promotions Should Not Be a Distraction